boecker-lab/docs.sirius.github.io/docs/_pages/intro.md

 for which neither spectral nor structural reference data are available.

 The SIRIUS software can also be used within an analysis pipeline.
-For example, you can identify the molecular formula of the ion and the fragment peaks, and use this information as input for other tools such as FingerID or MAGMa to identify the structure of the measured compound.
+For example, you can identify the molecular formula of the ion and fragment peaks, and use this information as input for other tools such as FingerID or MAGMa to identify the structure of the measured compound.
 For this purpose, you can either use the command line interface or the SIRIUS libraries directly.